 The fungus colonises the tissue of susceptible trees.
 It’s likely the beetle and fungus complex, not the fungus alone, is what kills susceptible trees.
 Symptoms are wilting and dieback of tree branches and leaves, often starting in the upper canopy.

-Trees in which the beetle can breed and multiply are maple, oak, plane, coral tree, avocado and willows.
+Trees in which the beetle can breed and multiply include maple, oak, plane, coral tree, avocado and willows.

 Euwallacea fornicatus and the fungi Fusarium euwallaceae, are listed on the National Priority List of Exotic Environmental Pests, Weeds and Diseases (Department of Agriculture, Fisheries and Forestry)